abhishek-varshney/Unbxd-solution/README.md

 python extract.py [path of data.json] [path of query.json] [1/2 (query/artist)(based on desired use case)] [Query/Artist]

+A sample run for both the use cases is given in run.sh file.
+Don't forget to chmod it to 777 before executing!

 Note - Ignore if you are not from Unbxd Team
 ============================================